2022 RECRUITMENT DRIVE

 Salt Spring Island Fire Rescue is looking to recruit community spirited people to join us as Paid-On-Call Firefighters or Field Incident Technicians.

 The department recruits in the fall and training starts in the new year.
-You must be over 18 years of age to work as either a Paid-On-Call Fire Fighter (Fire Fighter) or Paid-On-Call Field Incident Technician (FIT).
+You must be over 18 years of age to work as either a Paid-On-Call Firefighter or Paid-On-Call Field Incident Technician (FIT).

 What do you need to become a Paid-On-Call Volunteer Firefighter or FIT?